Epidermis (botany)

 Cross-section of a flax plant stem:

 The epidermis (from the Greek ἐπιδερμίς, meaning "over-skin") is a single layer of cells that covers the leaves, flowers, roots and stems of plants.
 It forms a boundary between the plant and the external environment.
 The epidermis serves several functions: it protects against water loss, regulates gas exchange, secretes metabolic compounds, and (especially in roots) absorbs water and mineral nutrients.
-The epidermis of most leaves shows dorsoventral anatomy: the upper (adaxial) and lower (abaxial) surfaces have somewhat different construction and may serve different functions.
+The epidermis of most leaves shows dorsoventral anatomy: the upper (adaxial) and lower (abaxial) surfaces have somewhat different construction and in most cases serve different functions.
 Woody stems and some other stem structures such as potato tubers produce a secondary covering called the periderm that replaces the epidermis as the protective covering.

 Description

 The epidermis is the outermost cell layer of the primary plant body.
 In some older works the cells of the leaf epidermis have been regarded as specialized parenchyma cells, but the established modern preference has long been to classify the epidermis as dermal tissue, whereas parenchyma is classified as ground tissue.
 The epidermis is the main component of the dermal tissue system of leaves (diagrammed below), and also stems, roots, flowers, fruits, and seeds; it is usually transparent (epidermal cells have fewer chloroplasts or lack them completely, except for the guard cells.)

 The cells of the epidermis are structurally and functionally variable.
-Most plants have an epidermis that is a single cell layer thick.
+Most plants have an epidermis that is one cell layer thick.
 Some plants like Ficus elastica and Peperomia, which have a periclinal cellular division within the protoderm of the leaves, have an epidermis with multiple cell layers.
 Epidermal cells are tightly linked to each other and provide mechanical strength and protection to the plant.
 Particularly, wavy pavement cells are suggested to play a pivotal role in preventing or guiding cracks in the epidermis.
 The walls of the epidermal cells of the above-ground parts of plants contain cutin, and are covered with a cuticle.
 The cuticle reduces water loss to the atmosphere, it is sometimes covered with wax in smooth sheets, granules, plates, tubes, or filaments.
 The wax layers give some plants a whitish or bluish surface color.
 Surface wax acts as a moisture barrier and protects the plant from intense sunlight and wind.

 The epidermal tissue includes several differentiated cell types: epidermal cells, guard cells, subsidiary cells, and epidermal hairs (trichomes).
 The epidermal cells are the most numerous, largest, and least specialized.
 These are typically more elongated in the leaves of monocots than in those of dicots.

 Trichomes or hairs grow out from the epidermis in many species.
 In the root epidermis, epidermal hairs termed root hairs are common and are specialized for the absorption of water and mineral nutrients.

 In plants with secondary growth, the epidermis of roots and stems is usually replaced by a periderm through the action of a cork cambium.